ivantoz/bc-13-Online-Store-application/README.md

 ### Front End Dependencies
 *  The front end heavily relies on HTML5 and CSS frameworks including;
     *  **[Flask-Bootsrap](https://pythonhosted.org/Flask-Bootstrap/)** - Flask-Bootstrap packages Bootstrap into an extension that mostly consists of a blueprint named ‘bootstrap’.
 It can also create links to serve Bootstrap from a CDN.

+## Routes, methods and functionality
+*  To create new online shop, visit `/register` while the app is running and fill in the registration form.